openmpf/openmpf-components/cpp/KeywordTagging/README.md

 When acting as a downstream stage of a feed forward pipeline, this component will accept feed forward tracks as input.
 The `FEED_FORWARD_PROP_TO_PROCESS` job property will be used to determine which properties in the feed forward track should be processed.
-For example, if `FEED_FORWARD_PROP_TO_PROCESS` is set to `TEXT,TRANSLATION` this component will look for tags in the `TEXT`, `TRANSCRIPT`, and `TRANSLATION` property in the feed forward track.
+For example, if `FEED_FORWARD_PROP_TO_PROCESS` is set to `TEXT,TRANSLATION` then this component will look for tags in both the `TEXT` and `TRANSLATION` properties in the feed forward track.
 The trigger words for each of these properties will be represented as seperate outputs.
 Refer to the Outputs section below.

 # JSON Tagging File